rwth-acis/Virtual-Agents-Framework/README.md

 Within the scene, there is a documentation object, indicated by an information icon.
 If you click on it, there are further descriptions about the scene in the inspector.

+## Quickstart Guide

+As part of the documentation a quickstart guide can be found [here](https://rwth-acis.github.io/Virtual-Agents-Framework/1.2.1/manual/task-system.html).

 ## Licensing

 The package's code is distributed under the [MIT license](https://github.com/rwth-acis/Virtual-Agents-Framework/blob/master/LICENSE).